-Website analytics refers to the practice of tracking a variety of behaviors of visitors to a website including traffic, clickpath, conversion rates, attribution, and more.
+Website Analytics Website analytics refers to the practice of tracking a variety of behaviors of visitors to a website including traffic, clickpath, conversion rates, attribution, and more.

 In a B2B context, content personalization involves displaying customized website content based on visitor data.
 This can include various firmographic attributes – industry, revenue, employee count, and more – with the end goal of engaging the viewer.
-Leveraging dynamic content on your website is one of the most effective ways to deliver 1:1 marketing at scale and drive higher website conversion rates.
+Leveraging personalized content on your website is one of the most effective ways to deliver 1:1 marketing at scale and drive higher website conversion rates.

 On average, only around 3% of your website traffic will convert into a lead via a contact form, direct email, etc. Retargeting is a highly effective way to re-engage with accounts that have visited your website but have left without reaching out.
-Reverse IP lookup technologies can gather website visitor information including their IP address, which can then be leveraged to serve ads directly to those IP addresses associated with accounts that have visited your site.
+IP address intelligence can gather website visitor information including their IP address, which can then be leveraged to serve ads directly to those IP addresses associated with accounts that have visited your site.
 To see retargeting in action check out our article on 5 Ways to Decrease Adwaste.

 IP address data is vast, consisting of thousands of sources and various methods to access account-level information from an IP address.
 However, when it comes to reverse IP lookups (IP address intelligence to the savvy marketer), where and how you find IP address information makes a huge difference.
 The main options for gathering useful company data consist of public data sources and private data sources.